 While divorces are governed by state law, each county may have a slightly different way of going about the process or slightly different language to use in the filings.
 Using an online divorce document preparation program can be tempting, but they usually will not have county specific language and it can cause your divorce to be dismissed by the judge assigned to your case.
 Our Birmingham divorce lawyers are familiar with all of these local rules in Jefferson County and in most counties throughout the State of Alabama.
 We will work to ensure that all documents are filed correctly and in compliance with the local rules.
 This is why an actual local divorce attorney is necessary and having a national online document preparation company prepare your divorce documents may not be the best decision.

-Our Montgomery divorce attorneys are currently charging a low flat rate of $290 to handle your uncontested divorce without minor children of the marriage and $390 if you do have minor children.
+Our Montgomery divorce attorneys are currently charging a low flat rate for uncontested divorces in Alabama.
 This does not include a filing fee that each county requires which varies from county to county and can even be waived in some instances.
 It is best to consult with an Alabama law firm such as us instead of a national document preparation company in most cases.